MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 ### Workflow

-This solution uses [Azure Repos](/azure/devops/repos/?view=azure-devops) to provide Git functionality.
-[Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) provides the pipelines.
-Any similar technology could be used to provide those services.

 1. API operators run the extractor pipeline to synchronize the Git repository with the API Management instance and populate the Git repository with API Management objects in the required format.

 2. If APIs already exist in the API Management instance and there are changes, a pull request (PR) is created for operators to review and merge the changes in the Git repository.

 3. API developers clone the Git repository, create a branch, and create API definitions by using the OpenAPI specification or tools of their choice.

 4. API developers push the changes to the repository and create a PR for review.

 5. The PR can be automatically approved or reviewed, depending on the level of control that's required.

 6. After changes are approved and merged, the publishing pipeline deploys the latest changes to the API Management instance.

 7. API operators create and modify API Management policies, diagnostics, products, and other relevant objects, and then commit the changes.

 8. The changes are reviewed, and they're merged after approval.

 9. After the changes are merged, the publishing pipeline deploys the changes by using the same process that was used for API definitions.

 ### Components

-The solution has the following components:

 - [Azure API Management](https://azure.microsoft.com/services/api-management) creates consistent, modern API gateways for back-end services.
 Besides routing API calls to back ends, this platform also verifies credentials, enforces usage quotas, and logs metadata.

-- [Azure DevOps](https://azure.microsoft.com/solutions/devops) is a service for managing your development lifecycle end-to-end—from planning and project management, to code management, and continuing to build and release.
+- [Azure DevOps](https://azure.microsoft.com/solutions/devops) is a service for managing your development lifecycle end-to-end, including planning and project management, code management, and continuing to build and release.

-- [API Management DevOps Resource Kit](https://github.com/Azure/azure-api-management-devops-resource-kit) provides guidance, examples, and tools to help you achieve API DevOps with Azure API Management.

 - [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines) enables continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.